simolus3/drift/docs/content/en/docs/Advanced Features/migrations.md

 `sqlite` can feel a bit limiting when it comes to migrations - there only are methods to create tables and columns.
 Existing columns can't be altered or removed.
-A workaround is described [here](https://stackoverflow.com/a/805508), it can be used together with [`issueCustomQuery`](https://pub.dev/documentation/moor/latest/moor/Migrator/issueCustomQuery.html) to run the statements.
+A workaround is described [here](https://stackoverflow.com/a/805508), it can be used together with `customStatement` to run the statements.

 ## Post-migration callbacks